UN peacekeeping on 75th anniversary: Successes, failures and many challenges

-The organization is marking the 75th anniversary of U.N. peacekeeping and observing the International Day of United Nations Peacekeepers on Thursday.
-There will be a ceremony honoring the more than 4,200 peacekeepers who have died since 1948, when a historic decision was made by the U.N.
+The organization marked the 75th anniversary of U.N. peacekeeping and observed the International Day of United Nations Peacekeepers on Thursday with a solemn ceremony honoring the more than 4,200 peacekeepers who have died since 1948, when a historic decision was made by the U.N.
 Security Council to send military observers to the Middle East to supervise implementation of Israeli-Arab armistice agreements.
-The current commander of that mission, which became the United Nations Truce Supervision Organization, will be at a Security Council meeting.

-In a message, U.N.
-Secretary-General Antonio Guterres called peacekeepers “the beating heart of our commitment to a more peaceful world,” pointing to their support for communities rocked by conflict and upheavals across the globe.
+For the 103 peacekeepers added to the list in 2022, medals were accepted by ambassadors from their 39 home countries.

+U.N.
+Secretary-General Antonio Guterres asked the hundreds of uniformed military officers and diplomats at the ceremony to stand for a moment of silence in their memory.
+And at the start of a U.N.
+Security Council meeting on peace in Africa, all those in the chamber stood in silent tribute to the fallen peacekeepers.

+The secretary-general told the ceremony after laying a wreath at the Peacekeepers Memorial that what began 75 years ago “as a bold experiment” in the Mideast “is now a flagship enterprise of our organization.”
+For civilians caught in conflict, he said, peacekeepers are “a beacon of hope and protection.”

 U.N. peacekeeping operations have grown dramatically.
 At the end of the Cold War in the early 1990s, there were 11,000 U.N. peacekeepers.
 By 2014, there were 130,000 in 16 far-flung peacekeeping operations.
 Today, 87,000 men and women serve in 12 conflict areas in Africa, Asia, Europe and the Middle East.